talkable/talkable-docs/source/web_hooks.rst

    <h2>Security Key</h2>

-Also there is a key parameter that has a unique value for each site to identify Curebit as an authorized server to call the web hook (please check it against a copy on your side).
+Also there is a key parameter that has a unique value for each site to identify Talkable as an authorized server to call the web hook (please check it against a copy on your side).
 The Security Key for your site can be found in Web Hooks setup page if you have at least one web hook created.